pjrt/stags/README.md

 * constructor fields in classes (ie: `class X(a: Int, b: String, c: Boolean)` are all static)
   * But non-static for the **first** parameter group of `case` classes (since those are accessible by default)
     * `case class X(a: Int)(b: Int)` <- `a` will be non-static, but `b` is static
-  * If any of them are marked as "private", then it is not static
+  * Any are marked as "private" are static
 * the single field in an implicit class/case class
   * `implicit class X(val x: Int)` <- `x` is static
   * this is done because chances are that `x` will never be accessed anywhere but this file